TheGamerSpheal/Cobblemon-Reimagined/README.md

 <h1>Cobblemon Reimagined (WIP)</h1>

-This is Minecraft Cobblemon datapack that aims to breathe some new life into old pokémon, by giving them new typings, abilities, stat spreads and moves.
+This is a Minecraft Cobblemon datapack that aims to breathe some new life into old pokémon, by giving them new typings, abilities, stat spreads and moves.
 Also gives every single Pokémon their own unique advancement, with all sorts of references to all sorts of media.
 Most inspiration is taken from the Luminescent Platinum Mod made by the Luminescent Team and the Radical Red ROM Hack made by Eric "Soupacell" Huang.

 Any suggestions are welcome